codeforamerica/recordtrac/readme/redeploy.md

 #### Create a database
 * Use Heroku's add-ons to set up a 'Heroku Postgres' database.
 * Access the Heroku command line by running `heroku run bash`, and create the database tables by running `python db_setup.py`.
-Additionally, if this is a development environment, you can opt to seed the database by running `python db_seed.py`

 Technically, that is all you need to get an instance of RecordTrac running with the supplied defaults.
-But to get a minimum *production* environment running, here's the information you'll need to provide:
+But to get a minimum *production-ready* environment running, here's the information you'll need to provide:

 #### Set environment variables
-* **Agency name**):
+* **Agency name**:
 Set `AGENCY_NAME` to the name of your agency, which is used across the site (ex.
 "City of Oakland").

 * **Agency logos**: